Our next class meeting will be on Sunday, Mar 01.

 (No class this Sunday.)

-, I presented on the concepts of intrinsic and extrinsic dignity and about the three Universal Principles of Ethics, while students completed the handout "Principles of Ethics -- Key Concepts."
+Last time, I presented on the concepts of intrinsic and extrinsic dignity and about the three Universal Principles of Ethics, while students completed the handout "Principles of Ethics -- Key Concepts."

 The concept of ethics deals with the rules by which a society guides behavior toward what is right.
 There are, for example, ethical rules for various professions such as lawyers, doctors, and engineers.
 However, some principles of ethics are so fundamental that they apply universally to all groups and societies.